TheJakeSchmidt/wikipedia-minus-wikipedians/README.md

 Please note that the content linked in this section may be **not safe for work**.

 There is a demo instance of Wikipedia Minus Wikipedians running on AWS.
-It consists of a single t2.medium instance, which is fairly weak, so **these links take between 10 and 20 seconds to render**.
+It consists of a single t2.medium instance, which is fairly weak, so these links take between 10 and 20 seconds to render.

 Not all articles have much, or even any, recent vandalism that merges cleanly into the current article.
 Many articles are protected from being edited by anonymous users; some articles have